 - Rinse the measuring device with water

-- Replace the cap on the bottle of sodium oxybate and return the bottle and measuring device to the safe place where they are stored.
-Place both prepared dosing cups of medication in a safe place near your bed.
+- Replace the cap on the bottle of sodium oxybate and return the bottle and measuring device to a safe place where they are stored away from children and pets.
+Place both prepared dosing cups of medication in a safe place near your bed or in safe place to give your child that is out of the reach of children and pets.

 - When it is time for you to take the first dose of sodium oxybate, press down on the cap and turn it counterclockwise (to the left).
 Drink all of the liquid while you are sitting on your bed.
 Put the cap back on the cup, turn it clockwise (to the right) to lock it in place, and lie down right away.